MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-visualize-huge-data-sets.md

 This example focuses on a basic demographic pattern: in general, more boys than girls are born and the death rate is higher for males at every age.
 So, typically we observe a decline in the ratio of males to females as age increases.

 <a name="chunking"></a>
 >**Important!**  Since Microsoft R Client can only process datasets that fit into the available memory,  chunking is not supported.
 When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
 When working with Big Data, this may result in memory exhaustion.
-You can work around this limitation when you push the compute context to a Microsoft R Server instance.
-You can also upgrade to a SQL Server license with R Server for Windows.
+You can work around this limitation when you push the compute context to a Machine Learning Server instance.

 ### Examining the Data